cohere-coop/just-enough-unix-command-line/en-US/src/introduction.md

 While it may seem like we're starting off slowly, we have to be able to walk before we can run.
 The first few chapters make sure you're comfortable with the fundamentals.
 The middle includes more intermediate theory and commands.
 The final chapters will demonstrate how to connect the principles behind the UNIX command line and the built-in commands on your computer.

 For those of you using a Mac or Linux computer, you have the UNIX command line already!
 Congratulations!
 For those of you on Windows, you'll need to install [Linux within a Virtual Machine](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox).

+This book will assume you are using a Mac.
+Although you can use the command line on any machine, some specific directions may vary depending on the operating system you're using.